Get connected now

 You can take out as much as $10,000 for an individual or $20,000 for a couple (if you each have your own IRA) to pay for a home.
 Anyone who hasn’t owned a home in the last two years qualifies for this exception.
 But it’s a once-in-a-lifetime distribution, and both you and your spouse must each meet the two-year requirement.

 Cover medical expenses

 You can tap your IRA for health insurance premiums (there are some restrictions) or for health expenses that aren’t reimbursed.
-But, you may withdraw only the amount by which your total medical expenses go beyond 10% of your adjusted gross income (7.5% of adjusted gross income if you or your spouse is age 65 or older, until 2017).
+But, you may withdraw only the amount by which your total medical expenses go beyond 10% of your adjusted gross income.
 So if you had unreimbursed medical expenses of $15,000 on a $100,000 adjusted income, you could only withdraw $5,000 that year without getting a penalty – $15,000 in expenses minus 10% of your adjusted gross income ($10,000).